A Knight's Tale: Plot

 Adhemar is called away to the Battle of Poitiers, and William achieves several victories in his absence.
 William proves his love for Jocelyn by complying when she first asks him to deliberately lose (in contrast to knights who promise to win "in her name"), and then, just before he would be eliminated, to win the tournament after all.

 The group travels to London for the World Championship.
-William recalls leaving his father to squire for Sir Ector and learn to become a knight, hoping to "change his stars".
+William recalls leaving his father to squire for Sir Ector and learn to become a knight, hoping to "change his stars."
 Adhemar has also arrived in London and announces that he is in negotiations with Jocelyn's father for her hand in marriage.
 William dominates at the tournament, but is seen visiting his now-blind father by Adhemar.
 Adhemar alerts the authorities to William's true identity.
+As William prepares to compete, his friends urge him to flee, and Jocelyn, now regardless of Will's true identity, urges Will to flee with her.
+Will refused to run and headed to the tourney, determined to compete.

-William is arrested and placed in the pillory, but is defended from the hostile crowd by his friends.
+William is arrested, locked in a cell where he is chastised by Adhemar, and placed in the town square pillory, but is defended from the hostile crowd by his friends.
 Just as the mob reaches its frenzy, Prince Edward reveals himself.
 He acknowledges William's honour and ability to inspire his friends' dedication that is in the best traditions of knighthood.
 Edward then announces that William is in fact descended from an ancient noble family, and knights him "Sir William".
 He asserts that as Prince-royal, his declaration is "beyond contestation".

 William returns to the tournament to face Adhemar in the final match, but Adhemar cheats with an illegally sharpened lance, seriously injuring William.
 Entering the final pass, William is losing by two lances and must unhorse Adhemar to win.
-He demands to be stripped of his armour while Chaucer buys time by performing the introduction of William that he omitted earlier.
+He demands to be stripped of his armor while Chaucer buys time by performing the introduction of William that he omitted earlier.
 William, unable to hold the lance due to his injuries, asks Wat to strap it to his arm.

 Finally, William tilts against Adhemar, with his father and Jocelyn in attendance.
 Bellowing his true name as he charges, Will knocks Adhemar to the ground with a crushing blow; Adhemar experiences a vision of William and his friends mockingly telling him that he has been "weighed, measured, and found wanting".
 With this final blow, William wins the world championship.
 In the ensuing celebration, as Jocelyn and William embrace, Chaucer remarks that he should write an account of these events.